Monotonicity of Fitness Landscapes and Mutation Rate Control: Discussion

-First, while it is striking how effective mutation rate control is for adaptive evolution without invoking selection in our \emph{in silico} experiments, it will be important to consider the role of a selection strategies.
+First, while it is striking how effective mutation rate control is at enabling adaptive evolution, without invoking selection in our \emph{in silico} experiments, it will be important to consider the role of selection strategies.
 Such strategies may implicitly modify fitness functions.
-For instance, one of the analytically derived functions shown in Figure~\ref{fig:mutation-rate-functions} is the mutation rate function for a DNA space ($\cH_4^{10}$) which maximises the probability of adaptation (as derived by B\"ack for binary sequences \cite{Back93}).
-As outlined in the corresponding section, maximising the probability of adaptation is equivalent to maximising expected fitness of the offspring relative to its parent.
+For instance, one of the analytically derived functions shown in Figure~\ref{fig:mutation-rate-functions} is the mutation rate function for a DNA space ($\cH_4^{10}$) which maximises the probability of adaptation (as derived by \citet{Back93} for binary strings).
+As outlined in Section \ref{sec:theory-optimal-control}, maximising the probability of adaptation is equivalent to maximising expected fitness of the offspring relative to its parent.
 This effect may be implicit in a selection strategy that removes the offspring of reduced fitness that will inevitably be produced by maximising offspring expected fitness.
-Given the importance of selection in biology, we therefore anticipate that such functions may be closer to putative mutation rate control functions in living organisms.
+Given the importance of selection in biology, we therefore anticipate that such functions may be closer to mutation rate control functions in living organisms.
 This requires further work.

 A second area for development is in variable adaptive landscapes.
-The importance of time-varying adaptive landscapes in biological evolution is becoming increasingly appreciated \cite{Mustonon09,Collins11} and variable mutation rates have a particular role here \cite{Stich10}.
-It is worth noticing however that our derivation of optimal mutation rate functions is \emph{not} dependent on a fixed landscape, as it depends only on the fitness values.
+The importance of time-varying adaptive landscapes in biological evolution is becoming increasingly appreciated \citep{Mustonon09,Collins11} and variable mutation rates have a particular role here \citep{Stich10}.
+It is worth noticing, however, that our derivation of optimal mutation rate functions is \emph{not} dependent on a fixed landscape, as it depends only on the fitness values.
 Nonetheless, as we demonstrate for the transcription factor landscapes, variation in landscapes' monotonic properties relates to the shape of mutation rate functions in predictable ways (Figure~\ref{fig:edge-tau}).
 This deserves further exploration both theoretically and empirically: measuring variation in the monotonic properties of real biological landscapes will be informative about optimal mutation rate functions and \emph{vice versa}.